okgrow/react-apollo-helpers/README.md

 - [x] possibly set default query response prop (currently `data`)
 - [x] simplify optimisticResponse with good defaults from document/schema
 - [ ] add some common reducers for use in `updateQueries`
+- [ ] possible improvements for subscriptions (currently passes through unchanged, so they should work the same here as in regular react-apollo)

 ## Why not just do a PR against react-apollo?